 Effective internal controls are necessary for us to provide reasonable assurance with respect to our financial reports and to effectively prevent fraud.
 Internal controls over financial reporting may not prevent or detect misstatements because of inherent limitations, including the possibility of human error, the circumvention or overriding of controls, or fraud.
 Therefore, even effective internal controls can provide only reasonable assurance with respect to the preparation and fair presentation of financial statements.
 If we cannot provide reasonable assurance with respect to our financial reports and effectively prevent fraud, our operating results could be misreported.
-In addition, projections of any evaluation of effectiveness of internal control over financial reports frauce with the control may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+In addition, projections of any evaluation of effectiveness of internal control over financial reporting to future periods are subject to the risk that the control may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
 If we fail to maintain the effectiveness of our internal controls, including any failure to implement required new or improved controls, or if we experience difficulties in their implementation, our business and operating results could be harmed, we could fail to meet our reporting obligations, and there could be a material adverse effect on our share price.